 What you need to do as a client

-- pass your determination and the reasons for the determination to the worker and the person or organisation you contract with
+- be passed to the worker and the person or organisation you contract with

 - make sure you keep detailed records of your employment status determinations, including the reasons for the determination and fees paid

-- have processes in place to deal with any disputes that arise from your determination
+- have processes in place to deal with any disagreements that arise from your determination

-If you’re also the fee-payer and the off-payroll working rules apply, you will need to deduct and pay tax and National Insurance contributions to HMRC.
+If you are also the fee-payer and the off-payroll working rules apply, you will need to deduct and pay Income Tax and National Insurance contributions to HMRC.

 Taking reasonable care when making a determination